About staying in Mallorca

 As the most developed part of the island, a whole host of accommodation options await you in the south of Mallorca.
 It has become the trendy place to own a second home amongst English, Germans and Swedish so there is a real community spirit in the area.
 If you aren’t a second home owner then holiday villas and apartment rentals are widely available, although it is far more common to stay in a hotel on the coast.
 Many of the luxury international hotel brands can be found here alongside most of Mallorca’s prestigious marinas, golf clubs and exclusive beach clubs.

-For a more authentic Mallorcan experience, there’s the option to stay in a countryside finca, these are converted farm or manor houses made into lush B&Bs which tend to be good value for money when compared to establishments.
+For a more authentic Mallorcan experience, there’s the option to stay in a countryside finca.
+These are converted farm or manor houses made into lush B&Bs which tend to be good value for money when compared to hotels in the area.

 The prestigious marinas in the south of the island are popular spots for the beautiful, rich and famous visitors.
 Alongside being a good place to charter yachts, they are full of some of the island's best restaurants and great places to just sit and people watch.
-The most renowned is Puerto Portals, a glamorous port boasting high-end restaurants and sophisticated nightlife with a number of hotels for a wide range of budgets within close proximity to the port.
+The resort of Portals Nous houses the glamorous marina of Puerto Portals which has become the most renowned port on the south-west coast thanks to its high-end restaurants and sophisticated nightlife.
+Portals Nous has a number of stylish hotels within close proximity to the port.
 Port Adriano (just south of Santa Ponsa) is the new luxury marina on the island.
-It’s a popular spot in the summer months for its restaurants, bars and exceptional events (including food festivals, concerts and sunset yoga).
-They also offer a wide range live evening entertainment, and there is a luxury hotel in the vicinity.
+It’s a popular spot in the summer months for its restaurants, bars and exceptional events including food festivals, concerts and sunset yoga.
+They also offer a wide range live evening entertainment, and there is a beach and a luxury hotel in the vicinity.

 Andratx & Port d'Andratx - Lavish villas & hotels

-A more traditional yet upmarket harbour is that of Port d'Andratx, a discreet venue in itself its main draw is the Spanish style seafood restaurants, but there are plenty of luxury hotels and villas that fill the surrounding hillsides and lead inland to the old town of Andratx which offers a few of its own hidden gems in the form of villas and small hotels.
-This village tends to leave the touristy attractions to its port and remains fairly untouched, so it's perfect for visitors wanting a more authentic Mallorcan experience with easy access to the port.
+A more traditional yet high-end harbour is that of Port d'Andratx, a discreet venue with Spanish style seafood restaurants aplenty.
+The surrounding hillsides are speckled with luxury hotels and villas that lead inland to the old town of Andratx.
+This little village tends to leave the touristy attractions to its port and remains fairly untouched, so it's perfect for visitors wanting a more authentic Mallorcan experience with easy access to the port.

 South-west Mallorcan villages - Rural escapes

-A quieter and even lovelier fishing village is that of Sant Elm in the far south-west, a popular spot for hiking trails since, as you move away from the coast, you quickly meet rolling countryside where the hills develop into the Serra de Tramuntana mountain range.
-There are several tiny mountain villages hidden in these hills such as S'Arraco, Galilea and Puigpunyent which offer a real retreat for rest and relaxation in their traditional rural fincas.
+A quieter and even lovelier fishing village is that of Sant Elm in the far south-west, well-known for its impressive hiking trails amongst walking enthusiasts.
+There are a couple of hotels and some pretty apartments available for short-term rentals here.
+Moving away from the enchanting coastal village of Sant Elm, you quickly meet rolling countryside where the hills develop into the Serra de Tramuntana mountain range.
+There are several tiny mountain villages hidden in these hills such as S'Arraco, Galilea and Puigpunyent which offer a real retreat for a bit of downtime in their traditional rural fincas.

 West Mallorca accommodation

 The west of Mallorca is famous for its picture-postcard towns and villages.
 What it might lack in beaches, is more than made up for with dramatic scenery thanks to the Serra de Tramuntana mountain range.
 The mountainous terrain makes the western region of the island a popular spot for those who are into outdoor activities like cycling and hiking.
 At the same time, its stunning locations and gourmet restaurants have made it the perfect stomping ground for the more well-heeled visitors over the years.
-Quite a few celebrities have been known to favour this part of Mallorca for their holiday homes due to it being a low-key location.
+It has been an established meeting point for affluent British holidaymakers for a number of years and it retains its feeling of exclusivity and sophistication, which means quite a few celebrities are known to favour this part of Mallorca for their holiday homes.

 State-of-the-art hotel accommodation can be found in the west of Mallorca.
 At the same time, there's something to suit all budgets, with a number of small boutique hotels and fincas springing up in the villages and hills.
-With the infinite number of hiking and cycling routes available, sports enthusiasts and explorers are also spoilt for choice when it comes to accommodation with independent specialist hotels and self-catering apartments equipped to serve every need.
+The infinite number of hiking and cycling routes means sports enthusiasts and explorers are also spoilt for choice when it comes to accommodation with independent specialist hotels and self-catering apartments equipped to serve every need.

 Valldemossa - Traditional boutique hotels

-Valldemossa, located only 17 kilometres away from Palma, is known for its 13th-century monastery where French composer Frédéric Chopin and writer George Sand spent the winter of 1838-39.
-The town has managed to keep its traditional character and, inside the original architecture, there are splendid boutique hotels each offering their own unique style.
-There are some humble apartments available for rent throughout the year too that are full of old-style Spanish charisma.
+Valldemossa, located inland and only 17 kilometres away from Palma, is known for its 13th-century monastery where French composer Frédéric Chopin and writer George Sand spent the winter of 1838-39.
+The town has managed to keep its traditional character and, inside some of the original townhouses, there are now splendid boutique hotels each offering their own unique style and customary charm.

 Deià - Sumptuous boutique hotels & fincas

-Deià has become a haunt for a whole host of celebrities, making it one of the most aspirational towns in the mountains.
-With its breathtaking views of the sea, stunning architecture and critically acclaimed restaurants, this is becoming one of the most sought after property destinations for high-net-worth individuals.
-Whilst most people tend to choose one of the many boutique hotels on offer in the town, there are also a few delightful fincas available in the surrounding areas too.
+The beautiful town Deià is perched upon a cliff right by the sea.
+It has become a haunt for a whole host of celebrities, making it one of the most aspirational towns in the mountains.
+With its breathtaking views of the sea, stunning architecture and critically acclaimed restaurants, this is one of the most sought after property destinations for high-net-worth individuals.
+Whilst most people tend to choose one of the many boutique hotels on offer in the town, there are also a few delightful fincas available in the surrounding areas too while villas are particularly popular in this area in the summer months.

 Sóller - First-class boutique hotels

-Sóller is most famous for its vintage train ride, orange trees and the wonderful modern art gallery of Can Prunera.
-This beautiful town has been a top pick for families, couples and groups of friends of all ages.
+Sóller is a traditional agricultural town in the middle of the countryside located a few kilometres from its counterpart and port side town known as Port de Sóller.
+Most famous for its vintage train ride, orange trees and the wonderful modern art gallery of Can Prunera, Sóller has been a top pick for families, couples and groups of friends of all ages.
 Here, first class boutique hotels are a favourite.

 Port de Sóller - Wide range of accommodation

 Port de Sóller, still reminiscent of a Spanish fishing port, is perfectly situated in a glorious horseshoe bay.
 The town boasts fantastic restaurants and is the place to come for boat trips, ideal for admiring the rugged western coastline.
-This place has the full range of accommodation on offer, from the typical Mallorcan boutique hotel to more modern options with the latest amenities through to villas, which are particularly popular in this area in the summer months.
+This area has a full range of accommodation on offer, from the typical Mallorcan boutique hotels to more modern options with the latest amenities.

 Fornalutx - Authentic village hotels & villas

-Fornalutx calls itself one of the prettiest villages in Spain and, being set in the heart of the Serra de Tramuntana mountain range, it has many amazing hiking trails on its doorstep.
+Fornalutx, a rural inland village, calls itself one of the prettiest villages in Spain.
+Being set in the heart of the Serra de Tramuntana mountain range, it has many amazing hiking trails on its doorstep.
 With just a few rural boutique hotels, apartments and villas in the vicinity, this is the perfect place for a those looking for a quieter more authentic village lifestyle.

 Central Mallorca accommodation